TaizhongC/SpaceFactory/README.md

 # AISpaceFactory
-Internal grasshopper plugins for 3D printing process --> Will update as work goes on.
+Internal grasshopper plugins for 3D printing process --> Will be updated as work goes on.
-For now it is unstable and just for internal use.
+Currently it is unstable and just for internal use.